 Rational design of semiconducting polymer brushes as cancer theranostics

-Photonic theranostics (PTs) generally contain optical agents for optical sensing of biomolecules and therapeutic components for converting light to heat or chemical energy.
-Semiconducting polymer nanoparticles (SPNs) as advanced PTs possessing good biocompatibility, stable photophysical properties, sensitive and tunable optical responses from ultraviolet to NIR II window (300-1700 nm) have recently aroused great interest.
-Although semiconducting polymers (SPs) with various building blocks being synthesized and developed to meet the demands of biophotonic applications, most of the SPNs were made by a nanoprecipitation method that used amphiphilic surfactants to encapsulate SPs.
-Such binary SPs micelles usually exhibit weakened photophysical properties of SPs and undergo dissociation in vivo.
-SP brushes (SPBs) are products of functional post-modifications of SP backbones, which endows unique features to SPNs (e.g. enhanced optical properties and multiple chemical reaction sites for the conjunction of organic/inorganic imaging agents and therapeutics).
-Furthermore, the SPBs-based SPNs can be highly stable due to the supramolecular self-assembly and/or chemical crosslinking.
+Photonic theranostics (PTs) generally contain optical agents for the optical sensing of biomolecules and therapeutic components for converting light into heat or chemical energy.
+Semiconducting polymer nanoparticles (SPNs) as advanced PTs possessing good biocompatibility, stable photophysical properties, and sensitive and tunable optical responses from the ultraviolet to near-infrared (NIR) II window (300–1700 nm) have recently aroused great interest.
+Although semiconducting polymers (SPs) with various building blocks have been synthesized and developed to meet the demands of biophotonic applications, most of the SPNs were made by a nanoprecipitation method that used amphiphilic surfactants to encapsulate SPs.
+Such binary SP micelles usually exhibit weakened photophysical properties of SPs and undergo dissociation in vivo.
+SP brushes (SPBs) are products of functional post-modification of SP backbones, which endows unique features to SPNs (e.g. enhanced optical properties and multiple chemical reaction sites for the conjunction of organic/inorganic imaging agents and therapeutics).
+Furthermore, the SPB-based SPNs can be highly stable due to supramolecular self-assembly and/or chemical crosslinking.
 In this review, we highlight the recent progress in the development of SPBs for advanced theranostics.

 - This article is part of the themed collection: Recent Review Articles